SuprCorp/Lucore-OS/README.md

 Installation Instructions: They are provided in the Releases section, at the bottom of the Lucore 7.0 release.

 # Project Details
-Development: Created by a single developer in less than 1 year.
+Development: Created by a single developer in less than 2 years.
 Codebase: More than 390,000 lines of code, exceeding 51,000,000 characters.
 Contributions: We welcome and appreciate your contributions to make Lucore OS even better.
-Upcoming Release: Lucore 8.0 is in the works, stay updated for a notification on release day!
+Upcoming Release: Lucore 8.2 is in the works, stay updated for a notification on release day!

 # Information
 Lucore OS is a full-fledged OS that is very advanced.